Doctor of Pharmacy (Pharm.D.)

 You must be able to meet the requirements for a pharmacy intern license and certain introductory and advance practice sites also require you to undergo a criminal background check and submit to drug testing.
 You will also be expected to meet the technical standards and to adhere to the professional standards of behavior.

-During their sophomore year, you will be required to have a formal interview.
-The student’s progression to the professional program will be contingent upon a successful interview.
-The interview is designed to assess students‘commitment to the profession of pharmacy, knowledge of the profession and ability to communicate with patients.
+During your sophomore year, you will be required to have a formal interview.
+Your progression to the professional program will be contingent upon a successful interview.
+The interview is designed to assess your commitment to the profession of pharmacy, knowledge of the profession and ability to communicate orally and in writing.